Your state’s best independent family-friendly restaurant

 Oklahoma: Sherri’s Diner, Oklahoma City

-Those with a sweet tooth (i.e. most children) should be easily won over at Sherri’s Diner, where the house specialties are pancakes made to a secret recipe.
-They’re served pillowy, puffed-up and loaded with toppings like blueberries and chocolate chips.
-The cinnamon rolls and pastries are pretty good too, although the diner’s family-friendly charms go beyond the menu.
-The fun interior is decked out with neon lights, vintage signage and a jukebox that plays 1950s tunes.
+Those with a sweet tooth (read: most children) should be easily won over at Sherri’s Diner, where the house specialties are pancakes made to a secret recipe.
+They’re served pillowy, puffed-up, and loaded with toppings like blueberries and chocolate chips.
+The cinnamon rolls and pastries are pretty good, too, although the diner’s family-friendly charms go beyond the menu.
+The fun interior is decked out with neon lights, vintage signage, and a jukebox that plays 1950s tunes.
 And who could resist a burger served in a mini Cadillac?

 Oregon: Georgie’s Beachside Grill, Newport

-Vast views of the Pacific Ocean and a menu of impeccably prepared, locally caught seafood would suggest this place would be more of a date-night spot.
-Georgie’s Beachside Grill is a lovely option for a romantic meal, but it also happens to be great for kids.
-The serving staff are always nice to little ones and there are impressive and extensive kids’ menus for breakfast, lunch and dinner, with options like cod sliders, beef hot dogs and cheesy linguine.
+Vast views of the Pacific Ocean and a menu of impeccably prepared, locally caught seafood could suggest this place is more of a date-night spot.
+Yet while Georgie’s Beachside Grill is a lovely option for a romantic meal, it also happens to be great for kids.
+The serving staff are always nice to little ones and there are impressive and extensive kids’ menus for breakfast, lunch, and dinner, with options like cod sliders, beef hot dogs, and cheesy fettuccine.

 Pennsylvania: Dave & Buster's, various locations

-With seven locations in the state, this chain is adored by families, and for good reason.
-At a first glance Dave & Buster's looks more like a space for adults, but the establishment encourages the entire family to come out to eat and play, with a large selection of new and retro arcade games, big screens airing the latest sporting events and a menu that has something for everyone, from steak to loaded potato skins.
+With eight locations in the state (and more elsewhere), this chain is adored by families – and for good reason.
+At a first glance Dave & Buster's looks more like a space for adults, but the establishment encourages the entire family to come out to eat and play, with a large selection of new and retro arcade games, big screens airing the latest sporting events, and a menu that has something for everyone, from steak to loaded potato skins.

 Rhode Island: Angelo’s Restaurant, Providence